Blog-Reference and Blog-Reference on Jun 28 and Blog-Reference

-Related 'Economics: 200+ years of scientific incompetence and fraud' and 'Economics between cargo cult, farce, and fraud' and 'Heterodoxy and Pluralism, too, is proto-scientific junk' and 'Time to retire political economists'.
-For details of the bigger picture see cross-references Political economics and cross-references Incompetence and cross-references Failed/Fake scientists and cross-references Debunking the representative economist.
+Related 'Economics: 200+ years of scientific incompetence and fraud' and 'Economics between cargo cult, farce, and fraud' and 'Heterodoxy and Pluralism, too, is proto-scientific junk' and 'Why is economics a total scientific failure?' and 'Time to retire political economists'.
+For details of the big picture see cross-references Political Economics and cross-references Incompetence and cross-references Failed/Fake Scientists and cross-references The Representative Economist.

 You are making my point: “There are TWO economixes: political economics and theoretical economics.
 The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.”